 How to Roast Green Chiles

-Using deliciously ripe avocados are key in any good guacamole.
+Using perfectly ripe avocados are key in any good guacamole.
 To pick the best avocados for guacamole, follow these tips:

-- The avocados should have a dark green, almost black, color.
+- The avocados should have a dark, almost blackish green color.

 - Very gently squeeze the avocado.
 A ripe avocado will yield slightly.
 If it is too hard then it is not yet ripe.